-Even before Covid-19, a leader’s ability to adapt and thrive in rapidly changing environments was a widely recognised requirement.
-And now, as we approach a post-pandemic future characterised by uncertainty and ambiguity, learning agility has emerged as the critical competency all leaders must have.
-In the current climate, leaders must be constantly scanning their surroundings, not just to see what has changed but to spot new challenges, risks, and opportunities; they also need to identify gaps in knowledge, skills, and capabilities, and act swiftly to close them.
-Learning agility is often described as ‘knowing what to do when you don’t know what to do’, and it is a key enabler for organisations that hope to grow, pivot, or transform themselves to remain relevant.
+Even before Covid-19, a leader’s ability to adapt and thrive in rapidly changing environments was a widely recognized requirement.
+And now, as we approach a post-pandemic future characterized by uncertainty and ambiguity, learning agility has emerged as the critical competency all leaders must have.
+In the current climate, leaders must constantly be scanning their surroundings, not just to see what has changed but to spot new challenges, risks, and opportunities; they also need to identify gaps in knowledge, skills, and capabilities and act swiftly to close them.
+Learning agility is often described as ‘knowing what to do when you don’t know what to do’, and it is a key enabler for organizations that hope to grow, pivot, or transform themselves to remain relevant.

 But change also brings mounting demands on our time – paradoxically, we tend to become more time-poor as the need for learning increases.
 As a result, we must all become proficient at learning in the flow of work and at building the learning agility muscle.
 And, importantly, every leader needs to be skilled in creating environments in which their people can do this.

 Currently, we find ourselves operating in a protracted VUCA landscape (volatile, uncertain, complex, and ambiguous), but it’s the ambiguity that’s most challenging.
 Our situation is riddled not only with unpredictability but also with ‘unknown unknowns’, and that makes it difficult to know where to start.
 Such ambiguity requires leaders to ready themselves and their teams for an unknown – perhaps unprecedented – future.